SeanDS/python-ngspice/README.md

-# pyngspice
+# Ngspice for Python
-`pyngspice` is a simple Python wrapper for running [ngspice](ngspice.sourceforge.net/) simulations and extracting outputs as Numpy arrays.
+This is a Python package for running [ngspice](ngspice.sourceforge.net/) simulations and extracting output.
 It wraps ngspice as a static library so it does not need to be available on the system, and no configuration is needed.
+Output data are provided as numpy arrays.
+The library is fast, using [Cython](https://cython.readthedocs.io/) to perform low-level interaction with ngspice.

 ## Requirements
 In terms of system dependencies, only Python 3.8+ is required to install and run `pyngspice`.